GreenStepsChatt/greensteps/CONTRIBUTING.md

 ### Examples Low Priority Pull Requests
-If a pull request isn't aligned with this project's priorities or doesn't follow established processes, it might not be accepted, or might not be reviewed as quickly as other pull requests.
-Here are some examples:
+If a pull request isn't aligned with this project's priorities or doesn't follow established processes, it might be closed with out merging.
+Here are some
+examples:
 - **PRs that do not address an existing issue.** If you find a bug or think a feature should be implemented, we encourage you to submit an issue.
 After the issue is opened, we'll discuss the issue's priority and this will help us decide